kylie-ng/giselle-ece297/README.md

 # GISelle: A Safer, Smarter Mapping System

-**GISelle** is an interactive, safety-focused navigation platform developed as part of the University of Toronto's **ECE297: Software Design & Communication** course.
+GISelle (from elle, French for “her”) is an interactive, safety-focused navigation platform built as part of the University of Toronto's ECE297: Software Design & Communication course.
-It combines advanced Geographic Information System (**GIS**) algorithms with real-time responsiveness and a mission-driven UI — designed to make urban travel smarter and safer, especially for **women and vulnerable communities**.

-> **Final Grade:** Awarded an **A** for exceptional algorithmic performance, innovation, and usability testing across all milestones.
+It integrates advanced Geographic Information System (GIS) algorithms with real-time performance optimizations and a user-focused design, aiming to make urban travel not just faster, but safer and more intuitive — especially for women and vulnerable communities.
+Awarded an **A** for exceptional algorithmic performance, innovation, and usability testing across all milestones.

-## Final Demo + UI Showcase
+## Final Demo + UI Showcase (wait for GIF to load...)

 <p align="center">
   <a href="https://drive.google.com/file/d/1ZqqvSZlfG-oxGxM2vKJ8t9Unu_PgmEsV/view?usp=sharing">